THE N.W.T.F. CODE OF CONDUCT FOR TERRIERWORK.

 Amended April 2018 (following Lord Bonomy Review Stakeholders Meeting).

 THE FIVE RULES FOR THE TERRIERMAN.

-For information and reproduced below, "The Five Rules for the Terrierman" as referred to in rule 13.
-This provides guidance on the law relating to badgers and how to recognise the presence of badgers and the signs normally associated with an active badger sett, in order that both may be avoided at all times.
+For information, “The Five Rules for the Terrierman” as referred to in rule 13.
+This provides guidance on how to recognise the presence of badgers and the signs normally associated with an active badger sett, in order that both may be avoided at all times.